stan-dev/example-models/PKPD/torsten/README.md

 <b> Torsten </b> is a library of C++ functions that support applications of Stan in Pharmacometrics.
 The current prototype provides:
 * One and Two Compartment Model functions that compute solutions analytically
-* General Linear Compartment Model functions that compute a matrix exponential solution
+* General Linear Compartment Model function that computes a matrix exponential solution
 * General Compartment Model functions that compute solutions numerically
-* A flexible mechanism that handles the event schedule of clinical trials
+  * Runge-Kutta 4th/5th order for non-stiff ODE systems
+  * Backward Differentiation for stiff ODE systems

 This prototype is still under development and has been uploaded to facilitate working with the community of Stan developers.
-There is indeed still a lot of work to do!
 The current prototype was written by Charles Margossian, Bill Gillespie, and Metrum Research Group, LLC.
+We have recieved extensive help from the Stan development team.

 See the user manual (`torstenManual.pdf`) for more information and guidance on the examples.
-If you have any questions, do not hesitate to raise an issue on GitHub or send me an e-mail to charlesm@metrumrg.com.
+If you have any questions, please raise an issue on GitHub or send me an e-mail at charlesm@metrumrg.com.

 Licensing
 ---------